bandframework/bandframework/examples/README.md

 As of 0.5.0 this directory includes the following examples:

-- BMEX: A web application for exploring quantified theoretical model predictions of nuclear masses and related quantities.
+- BMEX (v0.1.4): A web application for exploring quantified theoretical model predictions of nuclear masses and related quantities.
 - BRICK: The Bayesian R-matrix Inference Code Kit, designed to facilitate extraction of R-matrix parameters from experimental data.
 - ModelDiscrepancy (v1.1.0): A Bayesian framework for model-data comparison that accounts for theoretical uncertainties.
 - neutron-rich-bmm (v0.1.0): A Gaussian process Bayesian model mixing approach for microscopic constraints for the equation of state and structure of neutron stars.